Athens and Jerusalem: God, Humans, and Nature

 The opening three lectures explore the complex of fundamental relations between God, humanity and nature that frame the dynamic encounter between philosophy and theology.
 The subsequent lectures then examine three specific, exemplary encounters: Philo’s engagement with Plato, Maimonides’ engagement with Aristotle, and contemporary Jewish engagement with Kant.
 In each case Novak allows us to see how Jewish theological reasoning takes up the challenge of philosophy in a way that is neither obsequious nor imperialist.

-The lectures will take place on April 25th and 27th, May 2nd, 4th, 9th and 11th, 2017.
-All lectures begin at 18:00, and the venue for the first lecture is the King's College Conference Centre, while the remainder of the lectures will be held in King's College room KCG8.
-There will be a reception before the final lecture in the Divinity Library, from 17:00-17:50.
+The lectures took place on April 25th and 27th, May 2nd, 4th, 9th and 11th, 2017.
+All lectures began at 18:00, and the venue for the first lecture was the King's College Conference Centre, while the remainder of the lectures were held in King's College room KCG8.
+There was a reception before the final lecture in the Divinity Library, from 17:00-17:50.

 Venues: The first lecture will be in the King's College Conference Centre, while the remainder will be in King's College room KCG8